atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 s *
 _ ft
 '/
-Aye" — replied she— — on him — looking on him with a languishing air; I thought how it would be; I know 1 shall never be Safe, if I do not put it out of your power to injure me."
+Aye" --replied she----on him --looking on him with a languishing air; I thought how it would be; I know 1 shall never be Safe, if I do not put it out of your power to injure me."
 0
 B 5 « Well